Anxiety Disorder Treatment

 Cognitive Behavioral Therapy (CBT) is a well-researched therapy and is a vital tool when dealing with anxiety disorders.
 The therapists at our St. Augustine rehab will often use this approach.
 CBT teaches patients to focus not on the situation, but their reaction to the situation.
 By teaching the patient strategies on how to better control their thoughts and emotions, they can then begin to reduce the causes that lead to anxiety.

 One of the largest issues in dealing with anxiety is that the person suffering from the disorder is only focused on the reaction that they are having.
 They don’t think about why they are having these thoughts or reactions.
 By working through their thoughts and feelings leading up to an anxiety attack, they can then begin to understand what triggers them.
 Once they are able to do that then they can work on how to prevent being triggered.

 Anxiety disorder is a treatable illness, and many people who have been diagnosed with some form of anxiety find that they can still lead satisfying lives with the help of professional treatment.
 Our treatment center offers effective therapy and group counseling to help people successfully manage their symptoms of anxiety.
 Patients can learn critical coping skills and techniques that will end the cycle of anxious thoughts that they deal with every day.

-Our program at St. Augustine rehab offers treatment for anyone who is handling substance abuse problems while dealing with anxiety.
+The Anxiety program at our St. Augustine Mental Health Treatment Center offers treatment for anyone who is handling substance abuse problems while dealing with anxiety.
 Patients who have a dual diagnosis can achieve complete recovery for both their addiction and their anxiety disorder.
 Dr. Paul’s By The Sea is a safe place to focus on reducing anxiety and living a substance-free lifestyle.